 Perhaps the best representation of the contrast between old and new - the Mausoleum at Helicarnassus, one of the Seven Wonders of the Ancient World, is tucked down a side street behind pulsating nightclubs.

 The site was built between 353 and 351 BC for the second ruler of Caria, Mausolus, from whose name the word mausoleum is derived.
 The structure was completed by famous architects and sculptors of the time and was made primarily of marble.

 Today, the mausoleum is a mix of ancient ruins and renders of what the city once looked like.
-It is open from Tuesday to Sunday 08:30 – 17:00 and is less than a £1 to visit.
+It is open from Tuesday to Sunday 08:30 – 17:00.
 If you find yourself enthralled by its story, you may like to view some artefacts in the British Museum in London such as fragments of the huge marble, four-horse chariot that crowned its roof.

 Erected in 1402 by the Knights Hospitaller in dedication to St Peter, Bodrum Castle is in a great position, lording over the harbour and town.
 The imposing fortification is rich in history.
 It has been used as a chateau for knights, a prison before World War 1 and unsurprisingly, a military base.
 Even the marble and stones from the Mausoleum at Halicarnassus, which had been damaged during an earthquake, were used in its construction.

 The castle is open to the public, at about 20 Turkish lira (around £2).
 The views of the city and harbour from the battlements are simply stunning and well worth the climb.
 There’s also a garden café, and the castle hosts multiple Turkish cultural festivals throughout the year.